 That tells you a lot about the audience and what their preferences are.
-The “Air Fryer” one on the far right is another variation on the same style of cookbook.
+The Mediterranean one on the far right is another indication — those meals tend to be easy and healthy.

-So these people might be looking for a new recipe cookbook, but that doesn’t mean they want some haute cuisine one that requires working like crazy in for hours in the kitchen every single night.
+So these people might be looking for a new recipe cookbook, but that doesn’t mean they want some haute cuisine that requires working for hours in the kitchen.

-Instead, these (presumably) busy workaholics or parents (which are basically the same thing) just want something relatively delicious and quick.
+Instead, these (presumably) busy people want something relatively quick and healthy.

 Next, the trick is to put something together that’s like these examples but somehow different, better, or unique.